 Following the technological rise of surveillance cameras and their subsequent proliferation in public places, the use of information gathered by such means for investigative and evaluative purposes sparked a large interest in the forensic community and within policing scenarios.
 In particular, it is suggested that analysis of the body, especially the assessment of gait characteristics, can provide useful information to aid the investigation.
 This paper discusses the influences upon gait to mitigate some of the limitations of surveillance footage, including those due to the varying anatomical differences between individuals.
 Furthermore, the differences between various techniques applied to assess gait are discussed, including biometric gait recognition, forensic gait analysis, tracking technology, and marker technology.
 This review article discusses the limitations of the current methods for assessment of gait; exposing gaps within the literature in regard to various influences impacting upon the gait cycle.
 Furthermore, it suggests a 'morphometric' technique to enhance the available procedures to potentially facilitate the development of standardised protocols with supporting statistics and database.
 This in turn will provide meaningful information to forensic investigation, intelligence-gathering processes, and potentially as an additional method of forensic evaluation of evidence.

-Wilson-Wilde, L, Yakovchyts, D, Neville, S, Maynard, PJ & Gunn, P 2017, 'Investigation into Ethylene Oxide Treatment and Residuals on DNA and Downstream DNA Analysis', Science and Justice, vol. 57, no. 1, pp. 13-20.View/Download from: UTS OPUS or Publisher's site
+Wilson-Wilde, L, Yakovchyts, D, Neville, S, Maynard, PJ & Gunn, P 2017, 'Investigation into Ethylene Oxide Treatment and Residuals on DNA and Downstream DNA Analysis', Science and Justice, vol. 57, no. 1, pp. 13-20.View/Download from: Publisher's site

 Recent years have seen a significant increase in the sensitivity of DNA testing, enabling the determination of DNA profiles from low levels of cellular material.
 However, the increased sensitivity is in many ways a double-edged sword as background contaminating DNA generated during the manufacture of consumables and sampling devices is now being detected and may compromise the interpretation of the DNA profile results.
 This study initially demonstrated the effectiveness of Ethylene Oxide (EO) as a post-production treatment to eliminate DNA on swabs, used as a sampling device for the recovery of cellular material.
 Subsequently, the potential adverse effects of any residual EO remaining on the swabs on the downstream DNA analysis on both rayon and cotton swabs were investigated and the levels of remaining EO measured.
 Two main variables were tested: the amount of time elapsed since EO treatment of the swabs prior to use, and the time elapsed between cellular material collection and DNA analysis.
 Residual levels of EO were found to be below quantitation levels and therefore also international standards.
 The results indicated that while there was a negligible effect of EO treatment on DNA recovered from rayon swabs, there was however an adverse effect on the DNA profiles recovered from cotton swabs.
 The adverse effect was negatively correlated with time since EO treatment and positively correlated with time to DNA analysis.

-Jackson, F, Bunford, J, Maynard, P & Roux, C 2015, 'Surveys of vehicle colour frequency and the transfer of vehicle paints to stationary objects in Sydney, Australia', FORENSIC SCIENCE INTERNATIONAL, vol. 248, pp. 124-128.View/Download from: UTS OPUS or Publisher's site
+Jackson, F, Bunford, J, Maynard, P & Roux, C 2015, 'Surveys of vehicle colour frequency and the transfer of vehicle paints to stationary objects in Sydney, Australia', FORENSIC SCIENCE INTERNATIONAL, vol. 248, pp. 124-128.View/Download from: Publisher's site